AppWorkshop/meteor-roles/README.md

 * New schema for `roles` field and `Meteor.roles` collection.
 * Groups were renamed to scopes.
 * Scopes are always available, if you do not specify a scope, role is seen as a global role.
-* `GLOBAL_GROUP` is deprecated and should not be used anymore (just do not specify a scope, or use `null`).
+* `GLOBAL_GROUP` is deprecated and should not be used anymore (replaced with `Roles.GLOBAL_SCOPE`).
+Note: This is a departure from the v2.0 branch of alanning:roles
 * `getGroupsForUser` is deprecated, `getScopesForUser` should be used instead.
 * Functions which modify roles are available both on the client and server side, but should be called on the client side only from inside Meteor methods.
 * `deleteRole` can now delete role even when in use, it is automatically unset from all users.
 * Functions `addRolesToParent` and `removeRolesFromParent` were added.
 * `addUsersToRoles` and `setUserRoles` now require that roles exist and will not create missing roles automatically.
-* All functions work with 1.0 arguments, but in 2.0 accept extra arguments and/or options.
+* Functions are not backwards compatible i.e. all functions need a scope (i.e. just specify `Roles.GLOBAL_SCOPE` if all roles share the same scope)

 <br />